deployKF/kubeflow-pipelines-gitops/README.md

 The main reasons to use a structure like this are:

 - At a fundamental level, pipeline definitions and schedules are different things (with different lifecycles).
-- Pipeline schedules are typically owned by "operations" teams, while the definitions are typically owned by "data science" teams.
+- Schedules are typically owned by "operations" teams, while the definitions are typically owned by "data science" teams.
 - Machine learning projects often have many pipelines, so logically grouping them makes it easier to manage them.

 ## Step 1: Render Pipelines